RabbitExpress/RabbitEx-Java/README.md

 rabbitEx.publish(EXCHANGE, SUBJECT, MESSAGES, null);
 ```

 Exchanges are separations within the rabbit environment.
-This could be serivces (e.g. payments, email etc.).
+This could be services (e.g. payments, email etc.).
 It is recommended not to use these for environmental separation (e.g. development and test), and instead use virtual hosts.

 Subjects are used to separate messages within the exchange, but wildcards can be used (see later)